trueheart78/trueheart78.com/games.md

 1. Wolfenstein: The New Blood (PS4)
   - A completely different take on the series.
   - Quite enjoyable.
+1. Steamworld Dig 2 (PS4/Vita)
+  - This game makes me smile a lot.
+1. Persona 4 Dancing All Night (Vita)
+  - It's about time.
 1. Final Fantasy X-2 HD Remastered (PS4/Vita)
   - Strategy guide arrived.
 I'd like to see this through.